-The Missionary Linguistics Program is complete, well-rounded preparation for language training, taught by faculty with experience in linguistics, Bible and missions work.
+The missionary linguistics courses provide complete, well-rounded preparation for language training, taught by faculty with experience in linguistics, Bible and missions work.

 First session — 2 weeks, late May

 In the first session you will learn practical ways of going about the learning of languages—skills and techniques that will help you make the most of language school or learn without language school if you need to.
 Because different people learn somewhat differently, you will explore a number of approaches that successful language learners have used.

 The second session includes the information about languages that will give you a firm foundation for language learning.
 As you learn to discriminate and pronounce the kinds of sounds used in languages around the world (including tones), your aptitude for hearing and mastering sound distinctions will increase.

 Similarly, as you learn about various grammatical systems, you will develop greater aptitude in the area of grammar and semantics.

 Third session — 2 weeks, early July

 The third session Field Methods course is the capstone, giving you an opportunity to put into use what you learned in the first 2 sessions.
 Under the guidance of the instructor, you and your classmates will work with a native-speaker language helper to begin to learn a new language.
 You will also apply your analytical skills to figure out most of the sound system and at least the basics of the grammatical system of the language—all in just 2 weeks.